jmuchemb/fssync/README.rst

      least if it was implemented partially.
    - file-system specific properties ?

-5. Add 2 options to map specific users or groups.
-You may want this if you get permission errors and this is certainly a better solution than an option not to preserve ownership.
-Currently, on destination host, you must either run fssync as root, or configure security so that it is allowed to change ownership with same uid/gid than on source (or with same user/group names if ``--map-users`` option is given).

-6. Don't rely on permissions settings to prevent access to inodes on destination side.
+5. Don't rely on permissions settings to prevent access to inodes on destination side.
 This is because metadata are synchronized after data (in the case of a directory, it means all inodes under this directory is synchronized before its metadata) and in some cases, an attacker could access to sensitive data